 Meet the Monkeys in All Their Environments

 Like all of us, our monkeys each have their own personalities, likes, and dislikes!
 Meet the Monkeys – some who live at the Monkey Living Center, some who are still helping people across the country, and some who live in special care homes.
-Our capuchin monkey profiles will change every quarter, so be sure to visit us again soon!

 Remember, you can make a tax-deductible gift today and support our current monkey helper/recipient partners as well as our post-service monkeys.

 Mango is the oldest monkey here at The Monkey Living Center—he turned 40 in 2023.
 He’s been placed two times, and his first placement lasted 15 years!
 Mango has a special bond with his handler, Doug because they are the same age—they were both born in April 1983!

 What’s it like sharing your life with a 31-year-old capuchin monkey?